Clear Roads, Clear Vision: Advancements in Multi-Weather Restoration for Smart Transportation: Related Work: Weather-specific Approaches

-The literature on restoration techniques is categorized into five main areas: haze, rain, snow, all‑in‑one, and multi‑weather restoration approaches.
-This section gives an overview of the first three categories \textit{i.e. weather specific}, including traditional and learning-based approaches.
+The literature on restoration techniques is categorized into five main areas: haze, rain, snow, multi‑weather restoration, and all‑in‑one, approaches.
+We additionally discussed existing traffic-sign interpretation approaches, as this application supports decision-making in autonomous systems for intelligent transportation systems.
+This section gives an overview of the first three categories \textit{i.e. weather specific} and traffic sign interpretation, including traditional and learning-based approaches.
 The detailed review of existing multi-weather restoration and all-in-one approaches is provided in Sections~\ref{sec: multi-weather restoration} and ~\ref{sec: all-in-one}, respectively.
 Figure \ref{FIG:Timeline} illustrates a timeline of major image/video restoration methods.